JeffersonLab/g4-validation/hallb/rga/README.md

 ![RGA](rga_description.png)

+## Sensitivity

 ## Compilation

 With 4 cores (modify accordingly), using rga as the build directory:

 - mkdir rga
 - cd rga
-- cmake <path to geant4 rga source code>
+- cmake \<path to geant4 rga source code\>
 - make -j4

 ## Physics List

 The example uses the geant4 extensible physics list, defined in the common source code at the root of this repo.
 The default is FTFP_BERT.
 The option -p physList can be used to select alternative physics modules and constructors.